Ayush-2224/CryptoSphere/README.md

 ### Running Tests

-The project contains two separate test suites - one for Truffle and one for Hardhat.
-Make sure to use the correct command based on the test files you want to run:
+The project contains test suites for Hardhat.

 #### Tests